closayala/web_dev_project1/README.md

-This is myfirst project for ITMD 361 class.
+This is my first project for ITMD 361 class.
 I am creating three pages worth of content in HTML.
 For my three pages, I chose my resume, all about me, and a Chicago Bears page.
 Stay tuned for more updates to my website!